ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 This grammar description and dictionary describes how I use this language and what are my principles.
 It was not meant to be a lesson of any kind, but I can see the potential in it as a "brief" summary about the language, or like a cheat sheet (though it is too long for that purpose).

 I make a difference between _formal_ and _informal_ use of the language.
+If you would like to avoid the "crazy, reforming" parts, skip the _informal_ use.

 # Table of Contents